visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 RKDP, Adams-Bashforth, and MD3-C1 make use of the tolerance options.

 RKDP
-    Two tolerances are available - The adaptive step is set such that the maximum error at each step is less than the maximum between the absolute tolerance and the relative tolerance times the value of the vector field at the current point.
-The absolute tolerance can be truly absolute or relative to the bounding box.
+    The step size adapts to ensure that the maximum error at each step is less than the maximum between the absolute tolerance and the relative tolerance times the value of the vector field at the current point.The absolute tolerance can be truly absolute or relative to the bounding box.

 Termination
 """""""""""